Frequently Asked Questions

 Placements can take place at any time over the academic year, aside from during assessments.

 If a short placement would not support your business model we also have students who require extended placements of 340 hours over a longer period of time.
 These enable you to build a longer working relationship with the student and provide them more in depth and challenging duties that would support your business needs.

 Please contact the Work Placement team for further information.

 If you are keen to get involved but can’t offer 30 hours we can look at other options too.

-All employers must complete our Pre-Placement Employer Checks, which can be completed with the help of one of our Work Placement Officers.
+All employers must complete our short Pre-Placement Employer Checks, which can be completed online with the help of one of our Work Placement Coordinators.

 We offer guidance and assistance throughout the process and if there is something you are unsure about we can generally point you in the right direction!

 All employers must also be able to evidence they have Employer’s Liability Insurance for the duration of the work placement.

 There is no requirement to pay learners.
 There is no requirement to cover any expenses either.
 However, if you would like to this is fine.

 Many of our employers have offered our students part-time work after a successful work placement.
-As long as both parties are in agreement and it doesn’t impact the student’s studies this is fine.
+As long as both parties agree and it does not impact the student’s studies, then this is fine.